jakejscott/dynamodb-email-indexer/README.md

-# DYNAMODB STREAM INDEXER

-Serverless search for DynamoDB
+# Full-text search for DynamoDB using Lambda, EFS, Tantivy and Rust.